fpim/fpim.github.io/from_python_import_me/posts/easy-and-effective-python-type-checker.md

 ### Hack 2 - auto type check

 Adding a decorator to every function you have written is very, very ugly.
 What if we can:

-1. At the end of each module, access all variables decleared in the local scrope.
+1. At the end of each module, access all variables declared in the local scope.
-2. For all variables belongs to the "current" mudule and is function type:
+2. For all variables belongs to the "current" module and is function type:
 3. Wrap those functions with the type_check decorator.

 Save the following as `tc.py`: